Puxio/musify-club-playlist-export/README.md

 # musify.club export album to playlist

-Export musify.club albums to xspf playlists and stream in yout favourite player.
+Export musify.club albums to xspf playlists and stream in your favourite player.